-Worthing Borough Council - Proposed Carry Forwards (not previously approved) - Existing Reserves et spent and Planning Policy: The Council has committed to a full review of the Core Strategy and the progression of a new Local Plan.
-The need update the evidence base (often using specialist consultants) is the main cost to the service linked to this review.
-Some key studie (housing, employment and landscape) are already in place the additional studies (retail, transport, infrastructure, viability etc) are required to inform the drafting of the new plan.
-The transport studies development of a transport model) could cost in excess of £60k.
-Thope is that WBC may be able to utilise the transport model beind developed for Highways England and this would reduce this consideration. to ne es ut re dy ne 38,590 ne ng sst be available in time to inform the Worthing plan.
-Therefore, this ca forward is required to ensure that there is sufficient budget in place fund studies that are essential to inform the new Local Plan.
-TOTAL FOR WORTHING BOROUGH COUNCIL ry
+Worthing Borough Council - Proposed Carry Forwards (not yet spent and previously approved) - Existing Reserves Planning Policy : The Council has committed to a full review of the Core Strategy and the progression of a new Local Plan.
+The need to update the evidence base (often using specialist consultants) is the main cost to the service linked to this review.
+Some key studies (housing, employment and landscape) are already in place but additional studies (retail, transport, infrastructure, viability etc) are required to inform the drafting of the new plan.
+The transport study represents the most expensive element and a full study (involving the development of a transport model) could cost in excess of £60k.
+The hope is that WBC may be able to utilise the transport model being developed for Highways England and this would reduce this cost significantly.
+However, at this stage, there is no certainty that this will be available in time to inform the Worthing plan.
+Therefore, this carry forward is required to ensure that there is sufficient budget in place to fund studies that are essential to inform the new Local Plan. £'000 38,590 TOTAL FOR WORTHING BOROUGH COUNCIL 38,590